 "Who are the two that just came in?"
 Weaver asked.

 "Those two are Sunstreaker and Sideswipe.
 I am surprised you don't recognize them," Ratchet said watching as Prowl bristled but kept it off his face.

 "What do you mean?"
-Weaver asked turning to the medic.
+Weaver asked turning toward the medic.

 "Those are two of the three mechs you had on one of your contraband pictures you showed to the world in one of the hearings.
 You displayed contraband pictures of them and another mech, the one you saw in the rec room, Bluestreak."

-They all looked at Weaver who stood looking at the two at their stations.
-"Those are the Lamborghinis.
-The two who attacked Johnson and Hedges."
+They all looked at Weaver who stood staring at the two at their stations.
+"Those are the Lamborghinis?
+The two who came to the barracks to attack Johnson and Hedges?"

 "No. Those are the two that went to speak to Johnson and Hedges about the soldiers slandering us," Ratchet said.
 Prowl stared at Weaver, his optics narrowing and waited.
-His door wings were taut and high on his back and he looked like he was going to slap them into the next dimension.
-Of course, no one who didn't know Prowl could see it but Ratchet knew the tels.
-Behind them hearing the conversation the two Lambos turned, fixing the group with fierce optics.
+His door wings were taut and high on his back.
+He looked like he was going to slap them into the next dimension.
+Of course, no one who didn't know Prowl could see it but Ratchet knew the tells.
+Behind them listening to the conversation the two Lambos turned fixing the group with fierce optics.

 :Do you want me to thrash that little fragger?: Sunstreaker asked Ratchet internally.